 Freezing fresh herbs is a fast and easy way to retain the flavor, aroma, and nutrients found in fresh herbs.
 Herbs can be frozen for up to twelve months.

 Once thawed they may be too wilted for use in salads or as a garnish but they will make a delicious addition to soups, stir-fries, and casseroles.
+You can even use frozen mint in these chocolate chip cookies.
 Here are three methods for freezing fresh herbs.

 Preparing fresh herbs for freezing